History: 120 Years of American Made Jeans and Overalls

 Above: 1980s Round House Bib Overall outside flasher (label)

 1980 :: Despite supply chain challenges, Round House responds to the growing demand for jeans, overalls and denim by youth, introducing many color hues, including pink and Hawaiian prints!
 Production increases to 12,000 pairs/month, 600 pairs/daily.
-Round House® overalls are sold to C.R.
-Anthony and Target stores, plus 400 independent stores in the Southwest, while national distribution reaches 30+ states, internationally.
+Round House® overalls can be found in stores such as C.R.
+Anthony and Target, plus 400 independent stores in the Southwest, while national distribution reaches 30+ states, internationally.

 The surge in demand prompts the restructuring of the factory, and the addition of 20 new workers, bringing the factory total to around 55, with over a dozen employees who have been on staff for more than 10 years.
 Round House maintains a legacy of worker loyalty; some, such as 77 year-old Mabel Lower (over 50 years at the factory), have worked there for decades.